netboxlabs/netbox-proxmox-automation/README.md

 ## Configuring 'default' values in `vms.yml`

 `vms.yml` starts with a series of 'default' values.
 These default values reflect NetBox object types such as Sites or Tenants (etc), but they also reflect DNS-related items, and other items that set defaults for Proxmox virtual machine customization.  *Most* 'default' values are required to be set in `vms.yml`.
 Here are the current required 'default' values, their purposes, and whether or not they are required to be set in `vms.yml`.
+Note that *you* will define the desired settings of the 'default' variables.

 Variable | Type | Purpose | Required
 --- | --- | --- | ---